gisodal/vimgdb/README.md

 # Vimgdb

-Use vim to visually step through source code with GNU Gdb.
+Use Vim to visually step through source code with GNU Gdb.

 <br>